 - Loss of benefits (e.g. pension rights)

 - Loss of services (e.g. personal care support)

 Start a maternal birth injury compensation claim

-For a friendly, informal discussion about whether you might be entitled to compensation for a maternal birth injury you or a loved one experience, please contact your local Devonalds team in Bridgend, Pontypridd, Talbot Green, Tonypandy
+For a friendly, informal discussion about whether you might be entitled to compensation for a maternal birth injury you or a loved one experience, please contact one of our birth injury solicitors in Bridgend, Pontypridd, Talbot Green, Tonypandy, Treorchy or Tylorstown.